 Parking is available for Church users.
-Other visitors to the area are welcome to park their cars for a £2 donation, but we cannot guarantee that spaces will be available.
+Other visitors to the area are welcome to park their cars for a £2 donation, or £4 all day, but we cannot guarantee that spaces will be available.

 Please note: the car park is closed to visitors during services and events, including weddings and funerals which may not be listed on this site.